 On one foot

-Fixing my eyes at one static point and avoiding other sensual distractions makes it easier to keep balance.
+Fixing my eyes on one static point and avoiding other sensual distractions makes it easier to keep balance.
 For example, I lose balance more easily when I practice on the beach while watching the waves, or in a park where I’m looking at swaying trees, or in a room with dim light where it’s more challenging to focus on a definite point.

 The last on the list of exercises I do when practicing on one foot is probably the most effective.
-It’s simply standing on one foot with my eyes closed and keeping my balance.
-When shutting my eyes, I have no visual input, leaving my brain with two primary input sources: ear fluids and feet sensations.
-Eliminating visual information makes it more challenging for me to keep balance.
+It’s simply standing on one foot with my eyes closed and trying to keep my balance.
+When my eyes are closed, I have no visual input, leaving my brain with only two primary input sources: the ear fluids and sensations from one foot.
+Eliminating visual input makes it more challenging for me to maintain my balance.